+^{ 366,} wherever applicable.

-- 366, wherever applicable. - 3.
-Additional expenses, not exceeding 0.20 per cent of daily net assets of the scheme, shall be charged towards Investment Management and Advisory fees charged by the AMC ('AMC fees') and for recurring expenses (like custodian fees, audit fees, expenses for Registrars services etc) charged under different heads as mentioned under SEBI Regulations. - 4.
-The 'AMC fees' charged to the respective scheme(s) with no sub-limits will be within the TER as prescribed by SEBI Regulations. - 5.
-In addition to the limits indicated above, brokerage and transaction costs not exceeding shall also be charged to the schemes/plans.
-Aforesaid brokerage and transaction costs are included in the cost of investment which are incurred for the purpose of execution of trade.
-Any payment towards brokerage and transaction cost, over and above the aforesaid brokerage and transaction costs shall be charged to the schemes/plans within the maximum limit of Total Expense Ratio (TER) as prescribed under regulation 52 of the SEBI (Mutual Funds) Regulations, 1996.
+- 3. Additional expenses, not exceeding 0.20 per cent of daily net assets of the scheme, shall be charged towards Investment Management and Advisory fees charged by the AMC ('AMC fees') and for recurring expenses (like custodian fees, audit fees, expenses for Registrars services etc) charged under different heads as mentioned under SEBI Regulations. - 4.
+The 'AMC fees' charged to the scheme with no sub-limits will be within the TER as prescribed by SEBI Regulations. - 5.
+In addition to the limits indicated above, brokerage and transaction costs not exceeding - 1.
+0.12 per cent in case of cash market transactions, and - 2.
+0.05 per cent in case of derivatives transactions shall also be charged to the scheme/plans.
+Aforesaid brokerage and transaction costs are included in the cost of investment which is incurred for the purpose of execution of trade.
+Any payment towards brokerage and transaction cost, over and above the aforesaid brokerage and transaction costs shall be charged to the scheme/plans within the maximum limit of Total Expense Ratio (TER) as prescribed under regulation 52 of the SEBI (Mutual Funds) Regulations, 1996.
 Any expenditure in excess of the said prescribed limit (including brokerage and transaction cost, if any) shall be borne by the AMC or by the Trustee or Sponsors.